alshapton/Pyntel4004/docs/source/intro/manual/introduction.rst

 extensive programming requirements.

-For the user with limited programming needs,two system programs resident on the INTELLEC 4 (Intel's development system for the MCS-4microcomputer) are provided; they are an Assembler and a System Monitor.
+For the user with limited programming needs,two system programs resident on the INTELLEC 4 (Intel's development system for the MCS-4 microcomputer) are provided; they are an Assembler and a System Monitor.

 Use of the INTELLEC 4 and its system programs is described in the INTELLEC 4